Many Ways to Use a Metronome

 From Bounce Metronome

-Have your metronome practise sessions become a little it dull or tedious?
 Do you find it hard to play along with a metronome at all (this is very common when you first start to use one)?
-Or do you want to improve your timing and rhythm, but not sure how the metronome can help?
+Or have your metronome sessions become a little dull and tedious and you feel you aren't making much progress?
+Or do you want to improve your timing sensitivity and have a livelier sense of rhythm, or a clearer sense of tempo, but not sure how the metronome can help?

 When you practise with a metronome: